xcir/libvmod-parsereq/README.rst

 ATTENTION
 ============

-Don’t use "vcl.use" and "vcl.discard" on VCL with the vmod loaded.
+Don't use "vcl.use" and "vcl.discard" on VCL with the vmod loaded.
 This will cause the a segfault.

 FUNCTIONS
 ============